Dating: Double dating

 A double date is a social activity in which two couples go out together on the same occasion, sharing the experience as a group rather than individually.
-It is usually intended to make the outing more relaxed, to provide social variety, or to introduce friends to one another in a comfortable setting.
 Each person is romantically involved only with their own partner and there’s no romantic or sexual interaction between the couples.
-Double dating can occur in various forms such as dining out, attending an event, or participating in shared leisure activities and often serves both a social and relational function by combining couple bonding with peer interaction.

-Group dating, “Gōkon” in Japanese, is distinct from double dating, which is a social event where several men and women meet in groups, often for matchmaking or casual socialising.
-Similar forms exist in other cultures, such as sogaeting in South Korea or “single parties” in China.
+A study in 2010 by psychologist Richard B. Slatcher found that couples who engaged in high-disclosure conversation with another couple reported feeling closer to their own partners afterward.
+A follow-up study by Welker, Slatcher, Baker, and Aron (2014) found that the responsiveness of the other couple to personal disclosures predicted increases in passionate love within each couple.

+Group dating

+Group dating is a social event in which groups of single men and women meet together with the aim of forming new acquaintances or romantic relationships.
+In Japan, this practice is known as gōkon and typically involves equal numbers of men and women meeting at a restaurant or bar, arranged by two organisers who each invite friends from their respective social circles.

 Blind dating

 Blind dating refers to a meeting between two people who have not previously met, arranged by a mutual acquaintance, family member, or matchmaking service.
 The participants typically know little or nothing about each other before the encounter, beyond basic identifying information.
 The practice became popular in Western societies during the mid-20th century as part of social matchmaking culture and was later adapted for television programs and digital platforms.

 A study analysing newspaper-arranged blind dates found that women tend to be more selective than men, giving slightly lower ratings to their dates, consistent with parental investment theory and sexual strategies theory, which suggest that women are generally more cautious in mate selection due to higher reproductive investment.

 Blind dating is valued by some for reducing appearance-based bias, while others view it as risky or unpredictable due to limited prior knowledge.
 Recent research shows that attraction during dating interactions isn’t driven by physical appearance alone - it also emerges from a subtle choreography of movements, reactions, and expressions that create emotional connection and mutual responsiveness.
 This helps explain why blind dating, despite its unpredictability, can still foster genuine connection through the shared experience of curiosity and emotional resonance.
 Today, it remains common in the context of online dating, often facilitated by apps or social media.
 Many dating platforms now include “blind date” modes that hide photos until after both people agree to chat, recreating the suspense of traditional blind dating.
+In South Korea blind dating is known as sogaeting.